egedemirtas/java-ocp/README.md

   ```

 ### Reference Types
-- Reference type is an instance of an object
+- A reference type refers to an object (an instance of a class)
 - Primitive types hold their values in the memory where variable is allocated
 - Reference types point to an object by storing the object's memory adress